-The David Allen Prize
+David Allen Prize

-David Allen was a highly innovative and prolific astronomer.
-He was among the founding group of astronomers for the Anglo-Australian Observatory and worked there from 1975 until his untimely death in 1994, at the age of 47.
-David had a strong commitment to advancing the public understanding of astronomy and a unique ability to get his message across, culminating in the award of the 1993 Eureka Prize for the Promotion of Science.
+Dr David Allen was a highly innovative and prolific astronomer.
+He was one of the founding astronomers for the Anglo-Australian Observatory (AAO) and worked there from 1975 until his untimely death in 1994, at the age of 47.
+David was internationally recognised as a pioneer of infrared astronomy and was largely responsible for the design and development of the Infrared Imaging Spectrometer (IRIS) built by the AAO.

 The David Allen Prize is awarded by the Astronomical Society of Australia for exceptional achievement in astronomy communication.
 The prize is normally awarded every three years.